Zhiro90/foobar2000-autometa/README.md

 # ⚡ AUTOMETA
 ### Lightning-Fast Tag Grouper & Smart Playlist Generator for Foobar2000

-**Autometa** is a minimalist, customizable JScript Panel script designed to quickly create autplaylists based on the current track's tags with a single click (similar to the quick search function)
+**Autometa** is a minimalist, customizable JScript Panel script designed to quickly create autplaylists based on the current track's tags with a single click (similar to the quick search function).